tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Hourly temperature is a clear, easy to understand, illustration of the concept autocorrelation.

   * What's the temperature an hour into the future?
 It's very likely to be similar to what it is now (one "lag" away).
-  * What's the temparature at noon today?
+  * What's the temperature at noon today?
 Likely we'll get good information by looking at what the temperature was at noon yesterday (24 hours, or "lags", ago).

 **File:** [autocorrelation.ipynb](Activities/06-Ins_Auto_Correlation/Solved/autocorrelation.ipynb)